-Wilmington Health provides comprehensive, up-to-date care in multiple medical specialties, including allergy/immunology, audiology, cardiology, electrophysiology, dermatology, diabetes education, endocrinology, gastroenterology, hearing aid services, infectious diseases, neurology, nutrition services, occupational health services, oncology, podiatry, pulmonary, rheumatology, spinal intervention, urology, and weight management.
+Wilmington Health provides comprehensive, up-to-date care in multiple medical specialties, including allergy/immunology, audiology, cardiology, electrophysiology, dermatology, diabetes education, endocrinology, gastroenterology, hearing aid services, infectious diseases, neurology, nutrition services, occupational health services, oncology, podiatry, pulmonary, rheumatology, urology, and weight management.

 General, vascular, endovascular, colorectal, obstetrics and gynecology, orthopaedic, ear nose and throat, plastic and reconstructive, and robotics are among the surgical procedures we offer.
 Our primary care services are family medicine, internal medicine, obstetrics and gynecology, and pediatrics.
 Although many physicians at Wilmington Health tend to their patients at the hospital, Wilmington Health also has a highly specialized group of internists specializing in hospital-based medicine.